grnet/snf-image-creator/docs/usage.rst

    $ truncate -s 2G ubuntu_hd.raw

-And install the ubuntu system on this file:
+And install the Ubuntu system on this file:

 .. code-block:: console

    $ sudo kvm -boot d -drive file=ubuntu_hd.raw,format=raw,cache=none,if=virtio \
      -cdrom ubuntu-12.04.1-server-amd64.iso

-After this, become root, activate the virtual environment you have installed snf-image-creator in, and use *snf-mkimage* to create and upload the image:
+After the installation finishes, become root, activate the virtual environment you have installed snf-image-creator in, and use *snf-mkimage* to create and upload the image:

 .. code-block:: console